 Within Design Across Cultures, we work on global themes that are relevant in the world today, and that adhere to one or more of the UN Sustainable Development Goals.
-For the next 2 years, we are working on the following ones:
+Check globalgoalsjam.org/organisers for what we will be working on this year.